Other names for cannabis

 - You have trouble thinking logically and remembering things that have just happened.

-- Cannabis can hit you the wrong way.
+- cannabis psychosis or a bad trip.
+Cannabis can hit you the wrong way.
 You can lose control and feel sick and fearful.

 The following test will help you discover whether you are taking too many risks.
 Once you’ve answered the questions, you’ll receive the test results, with information about your score.
 Depending on your score, we’ll make certain recommendations.